Skip to main content

 The continuous month system allows researchers to easily compare the times at which various events occurred in the respondent's life.
 The following example illustrates a case in which a respondent turns 17 in February 1997 and, in the same month (month 194 in the continuous timeline), begins receiving Aid to Families with Dependent Children (AFDC).
 She remains on AFDC for 2 months (month 194 and month 195).
 The following table illustrates this information using a month-by-month timeline.

-Non-Employment Event History Array Incorporating the Month-by-Month Timeline
+Non-Employment Event History array incorporating the month-by-month timeline

-Question Name Participation Status Month Number
+Question Name

 (created by the user)